Where the Road Goes

 Because with God there is no distinction between those who are religious and those who are not.
 The same God over all hears their requests and is rich to all who call on Him, as the Scriptures say: “Whoever calls on the name of the Lord will be delivered.”

-As Isaiah says, “How beautiful on the mountains are the feet of those who preach the gospel of peace.”
+As Isaiah says, “How beautiful on the mountains are the feet of those who proclaim the gospel of peace.”
 But having heard that good news, they have not all obeyed, as Isaiah also says: “Who has believed our report?”

 So then they trust God because they hear the truth about Him, and they hear the truth when we proclaim the word of God.
 Can we say that they have not heard?
 No!
 “The heavens declare the glory of God; the skies declare His handiwork” and “There is no speech or language; their voice is not heard, but their sound has gone out to the end of the earth, their words to the end of the world.”
 And again, “What may be known of God is revealed in them, because God has shown it to them.”